Top Canadian Moldmaker Builds Bigger, Better, Faster

 “When we talk about equipment, ‘boutique’ is a word that I like to use so people understand.
 Most of our equipment is made by a boutique builder,” he explains.

 “We don’t buy mass produced, we buy specialized and niche; it’s more boutique,” says Bendig.
-“We favour equipment built for our specific needs which in turn delivers on that boutique experience for our customers.
-We’r very specific because our machines are in production 24/7 and we like to push them to their limits.”
+“We favor equipment built for our specific needs which in turn delivers on that boutique experience for our customers.
+We’re very specific because our machines are in production 24/7 and we like to push them to their limits.
+This is part of what makes us a top Canadian moldmaker”

 More Productivity, Less Steps

-The under-construction Plant 3, which incidentally is located next door to Cavalier’s World Headquarters, is set to be a model of efficiency in metal removal and refinement.
+The under-construction Plant 3, which incidentally is located next door to the World Headquarters of this top Canadian moldmaker, is set to be a model of efficiency in metal removal and refinement.
 “We’re going to be making our own mold components, bringing in-house what we used to farm out. “

 Speeding up the process again!